seathunter/Service-Search/README.md

 	to see your current databases.
 4. type in command - create database search
 5. type in command - use search
-6. After all of the steps mentioned above, go ahead and run npm install and run npm start
+6. After all of the steps mentioned above, go ahead and install dependencies.

 ## Requirements